 What do all these concept have in common?

 In this post I want to introduce you to the concept of hashing, which is one of the basic topics a good programmer shall know.
 Hashes are such an important topic in computer science that lacking knowledge in this field means being confused about a wide range of other subjects, like cryptography and security.
-Just to name some of the players you could be interested in your future career as a programmer: data structures, Bitcoin and blockchains, HTTPS.
-All these topics have hashing as one of their building blocks.
+Data structures, Bitcoin and blockchains, HTTPS, all these topics have hashing as one of their building blocks.
 As you can see, it is worth mastering the concept.

 This will obviously be only a humble introduction to the subject matter, as the whole concept is too broad for a single post.
 You can start a serious study of this important part of computer science reading the Wikipedia articles liked at the bottom of the page and reading a good book (or taking a course) in either cryptography or data structures.